-Rob kendall, author of Workstorming, has studied the best and the worst of communication for over 25 years and how they affect productivity, relationships and health.
+Rob Kendall, the author of Workstorming, has studied the best and the worst of communication for over 25 years and how they affect productivity, relationships and health.

 The author includes as conversation any two-way exchange from face-to-face to emails.
 Moreover, when these conversations go wrong, it is astonishing how costs escalate to billions when researchers study and estimate them, for example:

-- Unnecessary or waste of time meetings: 37 billion a year in the US.
+- Unnecessary or a waste of time meetings: 37 billion a year in the US.

 - Multitasking costs US businesses: 650 billion a year in lost productivity through distractions.